06 Jun How to Reduce Bruising after Breast Reduction

 Get Plenty of Rest

 Getting adequate rest is crucial for your body’s recovery process.
 During the first few days after surgery, you may feel tired and experience some discomfort.
 Listen to your body and allow yourself to rest as much as needed.
 Avoid overexerting yourself, as this can increase swelling and bruising.
-Taking short, gentle walks around your home can help improve circulation, but make sure to balance this with periods of rest.
+Taking short, gentle walks around your home can help increase circulation, but make sure to balance this with periods of rest.

 Wear Loose, Comfortable Clothing